pablo-lamtenzan/MiniShell/README.md

 A session can also have a controlling tty but it was not possible to implement it with the allowed fuctions (like the threads).

 All these objects have an id: session ID, process group ID, process ID, thread ID.
-In our case ther are only 1 session who has the process ID of "minishell" but each group and processes ID.
+In our case ther are only 1 session who has the process ID of "minishell" but each group and processes has an ID.

 ### I) Process